msxtracool/Project-1_TheGame/README.md

 - You control a paper boat floating down a river.
 - Your mission: rescue as many baby turtles as possible before the timer hits zero.
-- Each turtle you save adds to your score—so paddle fast and save them all!
+- Each turtle you save adds to your score.
+Soo move fast and save them all!

 # How to Play

-- Use the arrow keys to move the boat.
+- Use the arrow keys to move the boat ← → ↑ ↓.

 - Touch the turtles to rescue them.

 # Project Structure

 PROJECT-1_THEGAME/
+├── images/
+│
+├── js/
+│ ├── boatControl.js
+│ ├── saveTurtles.js
+│ ├── game.js
+│ └── script.js
+│
+├── css/
+│ └── style.css
+│
 ├── index.html
-├── style.css
-├── script.js
 ├── README.md